umesh0802/Coffee-Shop-Sales-Project/README.md

 ## 📌 Project Overview

-This Power BI project visualizes and analyzes 6 months of sales data from a coffee shop (January 2023 – July 2023).
+This Power BI project visualizes and analyzes 6 months of sales data from a coffee shop (January 2023 – June 2023).
 It delivers key business insights through interactive dashboards, enabling data-driven decision-making for inventory, revenue, and performance tracking.

 ---